tinusn/node-edi/README.md

 node-edi
 ========

-A prototype of parsing edi files with node
+a POC for parsing edi files with node